Upcoming events

 Join Allison deFreese and literary translators from around the world for this fun, collaborative, interactive winter workshop!

 This virtual workshop uses Google Docs and is held in Canvas, an online platform accessible only to event participants.
 It does not require scheduled meetings or login times (though participants have the opportunity to meet, optionally, via Zoom every other Friday at 11:00 a.m.
-Pacific Time**, if they choose, including on January 26th and February 9th ... days may change according to participants' needs).
+Pacific Time**, if they choose . . . days and times may change according to workshop participants' needs).

 **Click here for your time zone.